 Below are the timelines for multiple bankruptcy filings if you want to be eligible to receive a bankruptcy discharge.
 The dates are calculated, beginning with the date of the previous bankruptcy filing to the date of the new bankruptcy filing.

-We strongly recommend that you seek legal advice if you want to file Chapter 7 before eight years.
+We strongly recommend that you seek legal advice if you want to file Chapter 7 within the eight-year period.
 We can help you locate a bankruptcy lawyer near you who offers free bankruptcy consultations.

 If you need help with debts but cannot file Chapter 7 again for a few years, you might want to explore other debt-relief options.
 Ascend has several resources available to help individuals get out of debt.
 We will help you compare debt relief options to find what works best for you, including but not limited to: